Derek Stepan: Amateur

-Professional
+Professional (2010–2023)

 New York Rangers (2010–2017)

 On July 1, 2010, Stepan signed his first professional contract with the New York Rangers, forgoing his junior and senior years at Wisconsin.
 In Fall 2010, having attended the Rangers' training camp and playing for the team during the pre-season, Stepan made the transition from Wisconsin to the NHL.
 He scored a hat trick in his first NHL game on October 9, 2010, against Ryan Miller of the Buffalo Sabres, becoming the first rookie in Rangers history to do so, en route to a 6–3 victory.
 He is only the fourth player in NHL history to have scored a hat-trick in his debut, joining Alex Smart of the Montreal Canadiens (January 14, 1943), Réal Cloutier of the Quebec Nordiques (October 10, 1979) and Fabian Brunnström of the Dallas Stars (October 15, 2008).
 Auston Matthews of the Toronto Maple Leafs later accomplished the feat with four goals (October 12, 2016).
 Stepan was selected as a member of the 2011 NHL All Star roster on January 11, 2011, and performed in the NHL SuperSkills competition on January 29, 2011.

 In the 2012–13 season, Stepan finished tied for the NHL lead with four short-handed points.
 On September 26, 2013, Stepan signed a new two-year, $6.15 million contract with New York for the 2013–14 and 2014–15 seasons.
-On September 24, 2014 Stepan suffered a broken leg in a non-contact drill during a Rangers practice.
+On September 24, 2014, Stepan suffered a broken leg in a non-contact drill during a Rangers practice.

-On May 13, 2015, Stepan scored the overtime and series winning goal against the Washington Capitals in Game 7 of the Eastern Conference Semifinals.
+On May 13, 2015, Stepan scored the overtime and series-winning goal against the Washington Capitals in Game 7 of the Eastern Conference Semifinals.
 The Rangers would eventually lose to the Tampa Bay Lightning in seven games.

 Following the 2014–15 season, Stepan became a restricted free agent under the terms of the NHL Collective Bargaining Agreement (CBA).
 The Rangers made him a qualifying offer to retain his NHL rights.
 However, Stepan rejected the initial contract, which was worth $5.2 million per year.
 On July 5, 2015, Stepan filed for Salary Arbitration under the CBA, seeking at least $7.25 million per year.
 On the morning of July 27, 2015, just hours before his arbitration hearing was scheduled to occur, Stepan and the Rangers agreed to a six-year, $39 million contract lasting to the end of the 2020–21 season.
 Paying an average of $6.5 million annually, the contract made Stepan the second-highest-paid Rangers forward at the time behind Rick Nash, who made $7.9 million per year.